 350B.
 Validation of certain rate notices

-- (1) In this section - introduction day means the day on which a bill entitled the Local Government Amendment (Rates) Bill 2017 is presented to the House of Assembly;
+introduction day means the day on which a bill entitled the Local Government Amendment (Rates) Bill 2017 is presented to the House of Assembly;

 rates notice has the same meaning as it has in Part 9.